kabirshhaikh/Leetcode/README.md

--> Minimum positive sum subarray - leetcode easy problem -> Find number of winning players - leetcode easy problem -> Sum of consecutive subarrays - leetcode medium problem
+-> Minimum positive sum subarray - leetcode easy problem -> Find number of winning players - leetcode easy problem -> Sum of consecutive subarrays - leetcode medium problem -> Check if number is a sum of power of three - leetcode medium problem